tmralmeida/ros-panorama-package/README.md

-# data_matrix_detection
+# ros-panorama-package
-This package is a set of ROS nodes that allow a real-time data matrix detection.
+This package is a set of ROS nodes that allows the creation of a panorama image based on 3 cameras.

 ### Prerequisites